Author Information

 Acceptance of the Manuscript

-When the review process is complete, evaluations are taken to the Scholarly Publications and Andrews University Press Board to be considered alongside other issues such as potential market and publishing costs.
+When the review process is complete, evaluations are taken to the Andrews University Press Board to be considered alongside other issues such as potential market and publishing costs.
 After a publishing decision has been made, the author is notified of the acceptance or rejection of the manuscript.
 In some cases, manuscripts are returned for additional research, revision, or reorganization.
 If some instructions from the Press staff or comments from the peer review evaluations are not addressed by the author, an explanation as to why must accompany the resubmitted manuscript.
 Occasionally manuscripts are reviewed a second time if major revisions have been requested of the author or if it is felt that more evaluations are needed in order to make a publishing decision.
 Manuscripts are rejected if the Press finds them either unsuitable to its purposes or financially unfeasible for the Press to publish.